Grocers: Successful retail expansion strategies

 - Location – the relative location of the proposed site relative to competition (for example, does being next to a Walmart Supercenter or Costco help while locating two miles away hurt sales)

-Taking both chain strength and relative positioning into account will ensure that the impact of competition is fully accounted for.
+Taking both chain strength and relative positioning into account will ensure that the impact of competition is fully accounted for when developing your retail expansion strategy.

 New market entry